 After surgery, swelling around the area of your surgical knee or hip is expected.
 This is the body’s normal reaction to healing.
-However, we want to keep the swelling under control as it can be painful and uncomfortable, you can read more about tips to control swelling here.
+However, we want to keep the swelling under control as it can be painful and uncomfortable, you can read more about tips to control swelling and how to relieve pain here.

 What is the scientific reasoning behind ankle pumps?